MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 - The trial demanded a credit card even at $0.
 Plan was: enter card, immediately kill auto-renew.
 - The order tripped a **fraud hold (error 43881)** and the billing account came back **Disabled**.
 A brand-new account instantly buying enterprise security licensing looks exactly like fraud to an automated risk engine, so it got kicked to a human review on Microsoft's clock — hours to days.

-So I made a call: **defer MDE, don't grind on it.** It threw two hard gates and produced zero hands-on learning, and it wasn't load-bearing for anything downstream — it was first on the list only because of how I'd ordered things.
+So I made a call: **defer MDE, don't grind on it.** It threw up two hard gates and produced zero hands-on learning, and it wasn't load-bearing for anything downstream — it was first on the list only because of how I'd ordered things.
 Meanwhile every other tool in the plan installs locally with none of that friction.
 The tenant stays parked (no charge, billing never activated) and is reusable later for Microsoft Sentinel if I go that way.
 The evening wasn't wasted; I stood up a tenant I can repurpose, and I pivoted to the tool recruiters actually ask about: Splunk.

 That decision discipline is the same muscle as the field work I came from — you read where the resistance is, decide whether the objective actually depends on this avenue, and reroute without losing the goal.
 Knowing when to abandon a line of effort cleanly is its own skill.